MakoWish/Faitour/elastic/README.md

 ### Ingest Pipeline

-You will find a file `logs-faitour.log@custom.json` in the "ingest_pipeline" folder.
+You will find a file `logs-faitour.log@custom.json` in the `ingest_pipeline` folder.
 Navigate to Dev Tools within Kibana, and type the following in the left pane:

 ```bash
 PUT _ingest/pipeline/logs-faitour.log@custom